fleupold/where-is-my-money/README.md

 It is not a wallet and a user cannot exchange tokens.

 ### WIMM in short:
-**Where is my money? - Track your ERC20 token funds accross smart contracts on the Ethereum Mainnet.**
+**Where is my money? - Track your ERC20 token funds distributed accross smart contracts on the Ethereum Mainnet.**

 ### WIMM use cases
 **For liquid tokens** (*immediately spendable*)